Organisational Risk Consulting

 • Case Studies

-A WHS Review takes a holistic, governance-led approach to independent assurance.
-It examines system design, leadership oversight, decision-making processes, and outcomes to identify risks that matter to governance, legal defensibility, and organisational performance.
+The review examines how WHS systems are governed and operate in practice, including system design, leadership oversight, decision-making processes, and outcomes to pinpoint risks that matter for governance, regulatory scrutiny, and organisational performance.

-Where required to meet the organisation’s assurance needs, relevant elements of ISO 45001 Occupational Health and Safety Management Systems and ISO 45003 Occupational Health and Safety Management, Psychological Health and Safety at Work (Guidelines) may be incorporated into the WHS Review.
-This allows targeted consideration of ISO alignment within a broader assessment of legal compliance, governance design, and system effectiveness.
+Where relevant, elements of ISO 45001 Occupational Health and Safety Management Systems and ISO 45003 Occupational Health and Safety Management, Psychological Health and Safety at Work (Guidelines) may be incorporated into the review.

 What a WHS Review Provides